dzackgarza/Notes/Talks/HomotopyTalk.md

 > The $ n=4 $ case is the only outstanding case

+> It is unknown whether or not $ B^4 $ admits an exotic smooth structure.
+If not, the smooth $ 4 $-dimensional Poincare conjecture would have an affirmative answer.

 - Smooth structures on $S^n$ -- $\pi_n^S$

 - Framed Bordism Classes of manifolds -- $\pi_n^S$